paytunia/api-documentation/README.md

      -d "comment=Hi, refund for that thing"
 ```

-If successful, responds `HTTP/1.1 204 No Content`.
+If successful, responds with a `HTTP/1.1 201 Created` status code.

 ### Canceling orders